Lokeshkhadke/UNSW-NB15-Intrusion-Detection-with-Basic-Python-MLP/README.md

 ---

-**Note:** This implementation uses only basic Python libraries as required by the coursework constraints.
+**Note:** This project was completed as part of the MSc in Data Science(Module: AI and AI Programming) at the University of Surrey.This implementation uses only basic Python libraries as required by the coursework constraints.
 For production systems, frameworks like TensorFlow or PyTorch would be recommended for maintainability and performance.